Fourier Learning Machines: Nonharmonic Fourier-Based Neural Networks for Scientific Machine Learning: Related Literature

 which is a classical Fourier series in $cosine$ phase-shifted form when an extra term \(\delta_0 = \theta_0 + \sum_{i=1}^{K} \left[\theta_i - \theta_i \, 2(2M_i + 1) \right]\) is added to the output.
 The role of $M_i$ is to bound the range within which the output $net_i$ can vary.
 As the input $\boldsymbol{x}$ varies in the (perturbed) hypercube $[\epsilon, 2\pi - \epsilon]^m$, $net_i$ varies in the interval $[-2\pi M_i, 2\pi (M_i + 1)]$.
 Therefore, $M_i$ is inherently dependent on the ``hardwired'' parameters $\mathbf{w}_i$ and $b_i$ in the first layer.
 Furthermore, $M_i$ increases with $i$, that is, the inclusion of higher frequency modes requires more neurons within a ``clump''.
 For smaller network sizes, while the authors claim that by undoing the ``hardwiring'' (in $\mathbf{w}_i$ and $b_i$) and removing the constraint in \(\xi_{im}\) and \(\delta_{im}\) the FN could potentially perform better, doing so nullifies its exact correspondence with a finite Fourier series: making $\mathbf{w}_i$ and $b_i$ trainable implies that one could not determine a specific value for each $M_i$ before training the FN.
 Thus, it is unclear how to pick $M_i$ under the aforementioned construction.
 Lastly, by construction, removing the constraint \(\xi_{im} = \delta_{im} = 2 \theta_i\) would hinder the $i^{th}$ ``clump'' to create a $cosine$ basis.
 Therefore, such an attempt would not lead the network to represent a nonharmonic Fourier series.

-It is worth noticing that the requirement of a ``monotonic'' activation function was later dropped based on the universal approximation (and convergence) result in \cite{LLPS93}, which established that nonpolynomial and bounded functions (\textit{e.g.}, $cosine$) can be also serve as activation functions in NNs.
-Therefore, such a convoluted design proposed in \cite{GW88} can be partially justified by the lack of such a result when their architecture was developed.
+It is worth noticing that the requirement of a ``monotonic'' activation function was later dropped based on the universal approximation (and convergence) result in \citet{LLPS93}, which established that nonpolynomial and bounded functions (\textit{e.g.}, $cosine$) can be also serve as activation functions in NNs.
+Therefore, such an intricate design proposed in \citet{GW88} can be partially justified by the lack of such a result when their architecture was developed.

-In the context of systems control and identification, \cite{ZP95} proposed the first NN capable of mimicking a finite Fourier series by using pure $sines$ and $cosines$, naming it the ``Fourier Series Neural Network'' (FSNN).
+In the context of systems control and identification, \citet{ZP95} proposed the first NN capable of mimicking a finite Fourier series by using pure $sines$ and $cosines$, naming it the ``Fourier Series Neural Network'' (FSNN).
 Despite their NN capability to represent a full-basis Fourier series, given a fixed set of nontrainable ``frequency weights'', the architecture chosen relies on multiplicative nodes to compose each of the basis functions.
 The training process in this case is rather simple, given the linearity (with respect to the Fourier coefficients) of the output layer, thus yielding a linear optimization problem.
-More recently, \cite{BKAH21} introduced an adaptive controller where a FSNN is used to compute and adjust the gains of a PID controller online.
+More recently, \citet{BKAH21} introduced an adaptive controller where a FSNN is used to compute and adjust the gains of a PID controller online.

-With an emphasis on similarities of its model with the brain neurophysiology, \cite{S99} proposed an architecture relying on multiplicative nodes that attempted to reproduce a finite Fourier series in $cosine$ phase--shifted form (optionally ``squeezed'' through a sigmoid function).
+With an emphasis on similarities of its model with the brain neurophysiology, \citet{S99} proposed an architecture relying on multiplicative nodes that attempted to reproduce a finite Fourier series in $cosine$ phase--shifted form (optionally ``squeezed'' through a sigmoid function).
 This network, named ``Fourier Neural Network'' (the first appearance of such a term in the literature) assumed the form